 Racial, socioeconomic, and gender disparities in academic performance and educational attainment are stubborn features of the U.S. educational system.
 These disparities are neither inevitable nor immutable, however.
 They have been produced by—and so may also be reduced by—a welter of social and economic policies, social norms and patterns of interaction, and the organization of American schooling.

-SEDA has been supported by grants from the Institute of Education Sciences (R305D110018), the Spencer Foundation, the William T. Grant Foundation, and by a visiting scholar fellowship from the Russell Sage Foundation.
+The construction of SEDA has been supported by grants from the Institute of Education Sciences (R305D110018), the Spencer Foundation, the William T. Grant Foundation, the Bill and Melinda Gates Foundation, the Overdeck Family Foundation, and by a visiting scholar fellowship from the Russell Sage Foundation.
 Some of the data used in constructing the SEDA files were provided by the National Center for Education Statistics (NCES).
-SEDA would not have been possible without the assistance of Ross Santy, Michael Hawes, and Marilyn Seastrom, who facilitated access to the EdFacts data.
 The findings and opinions expressed in the research reported here are those of the authors and do not represent views of NCES, the Institute of Education Sciences, the Spencer Foundation, the William T. Grant Foundation, the Russell Sage Foundation, or the U.S. Department of Education.

 For questions or more information, please contact us at email@example.com.